kasparsj/update-workshop/Sensors/README.md

 # Sensors

-We looked at an example how to receive motion sensor data from Android phones, Arduino microcontrollers and a Polar HR sensor.
+On day 3 we looked at an example how to receive motion sensor data from Android phones, Arduino microcontrollers and a Polar HR sensor.

 ## Android app (Sensor2OSC)